HiiiXinyiii/Bibliographic_Data_Management/get_metadata/FAQ-GetMetadata.md

 ### Where Can I Find OpenAI GPT API Key

-Google it.
+Google it for more detail.
 Refer to OpenAI documentation.

 ### Why Can't I Use GPT While I Have ChatGPT 4

-Google it.
+Google it for more detail.
 ChatGPT is different from GPT API Key.
 You need to pay for API Key seperately.

-# Idea Issues
+# __Idea Issues__

 ## Why Use Google CV API Rather Than DEVONthink Built-in OCR Ability